How to Take the Perfect Selfie on a Smartphone in 2020

 What is a selfie stick?
 It’s basically an extended arm to put some distance between the camera and you.
 The selfie stick allows you to capture more of your surroundings in the picture rather than the camera being obnoxiously close to your face.
 And I’m sure we all have some family members who post those pictures obnoxiously close to their face (you know the type).

 Selfie sticks are perfect for taking pictures out in nature or with friends to try to squeeze as much in the frame as possible.
-Check out the seven best selfie sticks available in 2020 if you want to know what your options are.

 For the more advanced selfie takers, drone selfies can really add something extra to your selfies.
 Drone cameras allow you to take pictures from up to 400 feet away.
 This wider angle means you can capture a photo of you as just a speck amongst any background.